Rineen ambush: Memorial

-On the 22nd September 1957, a cut stone monument depicting an I.R.A. soldier in uniform was unveiled by Rev. Dr. Rodgers, Bishop of Killaloe, at Drummin Hill where the ambush took place.
-The memorial cost just over £1200 to erect, and was financed by subscriptions from the U.S.A., alongside donations from veterans of the War of Independence and members of the public.
+On 22 September 1957, a cut stone monument depicting an IRA soldier in uniform was unveiled by Rev. Dr. Rodgers, Bishop of Killaloe, at Drummin Hill where the ambush took place.
+The memorial cost just over £1200 to erect, and was financed by subscriptions from the United States, alongside donations from veterans of the War of Independence and members of the public.
 Coinciding with the 37th Anniversary of the ambush, the memorial was erected by the veterans of the 4th battalion of the Mid-Clare brigade.
-In attendance at the unveilling were Ignatius O'Neill, who delivered a short address, Dr. Patrick Hillary, and Rev. T. Canon O' Reilly, who blessed the monument.
+In attendance at the unveiling were Ignatius O'Neill, who delivered a short address, Dr. Patrick Hillary, and Rev. T. Canon O' Reilly, who blessed the monument.
 On the day, Dr. Rogers commented on the importance of the memorial in inspiring those of the future to build on the legacy of the War of Independence.

-On the 19th September 1965, custody of the memorial was given to the F.C.A., the first memorial in Co.
-Clare to be accepted by the organisation at the time.
+On 19 September 1965, custody of the memorial was given to the FCA, the first memorial in County Clare to be accepted by the organisation at the time.

 The memorial continues to be the focal point for local commemorations of the Rineen Ambush.
-In recent years, families of former British Soldiers were invited to take part in these commemorations.
+In recent years, families of former British soldiers were invited to take part in these commemorations.
+For example on the 90th anniversary ceremony the TD Minister of Defence Tony Killeen talked about how such events were not sectarian and welcomed descendants of the six RIC members who were killed in the Ambush.

+A subdued commemoration was held on the 100th anniversary of the event, due to Covid-19 restrictions in place at that time.
+As part of this commemoration, a plaque in honor of those who died 100 years earlier, was unveiled at Flanagans' bar in Lahinch.
+In particular, the plaque pays tribute to volunteer, and local man Pakie Lehane, who died following reprisals by British forces, following the Rineen ambush.
+A deferred 100th anniversary commemoration of the event was held on 22 September 2023.
+The main address for this event was given by then Tánaiste Micheál Martin.
+The commemoration ceremonies involved unveiling a plaque to Commandant Ignatius O'Neill, commanding officer during the ambush, on Milltown Malbay's main street.